superwebarmy/thealpha/doc-scanner-terms-of-use.md

 📧 Email: shakkygoyal@gmail.com

-By using Cam Scanner, you agree to these Terms of Use.
+By using Doc Scanner, you agree to these Terms of Use.